-I recently attended a seminar taught by JL Glass (he’s a very funny, charismatic speaker), and he mentioned that he tells his kids that.
+I recently attended a seminar taught by motivational speaker J.L.
+Glass — a very funny, charismatic speaker at that — and he mentioned that he tells his kids that.
 It got me to thinking about all of the messages we give our children, both verbally and through our actions, and how much of our parenting, good and bad, we inherited from our parents.

 So how do you get to that point of trust?

 Well, to generalize, there seem to be two main parenting styles:

 - Letting the child control everything.

 Some parents decide everything for their child, from their food choices to their friends and activities.
 I grew up with some of that, and I resented not being able to choose.

 But I’ve also seen some parents that let their kids choose anything, and the parents get run all over by them.
 In my humble opinion, giving a child free rein doesn’t seem to be very effective in the long run.

 I think there’s a middle ground that is respectful to the parents and the child, and that effectively teaches the skills for family living and future involvement with the rest of society.
 And this is where Attachment Parenting fits.

 Some of the parenting guidelines that have worked for my family include: